JorgeCastilloPrz/jorgecastilloprz.github.io/course/index.md

                     </div>
                   </figcaption>
                   <p class="relative text-3xl tracking-tight text-slate-900 p-4">
-                      How to declare state, read from and write to it from Composables.
-How does recomposition work from the compiler and runtime perspective.
-Snapshot state.
-Teach about where to put state.
+                      🔄 Introducing Snapshot State.
+How to declare state, read from and write to it.
+How recomposition works from the compiler and runtime perspective.
+The different types of state, and where to put them.
 In this stage we add state to our app, and see how modifying it triggers recomposition.
-Add state to represent our list of speakers, and a feature that allows to read and modify state in order to showcase recomposition.
+We'll use of derived state and <a href="https://effectiveandroid.substack.com/p/movablecontentof-and-movablecontentwithreceivero" target="_blank">movable content</a>.
                     </p>
                 </figure>
               </li>